 Comparability of Data.
 Data obtained from the CPS and other sources are not entirely comparable.
 This results from differences in interviewer training and experience and in differing survey processes.
 This is an example of nonsampling variability not reflected in the standard errors.
-Use caution when comparing results fron different sources.
+Therefore, caution should be used when comparing results from different sources.